-The value nine is used to mark the obstacle location on the map and every index adjacent to every obstacle, that does not have the value nine in it, is updated with the number of obstacles that they are adjacent, with the exception of values greater or equal to one million for the sensors.
-The maximum number of obstacles that can be adjacent to a location is eight while the minimum number of obstacles that can be adjacent to a location is zero.
-This class has two operations such as updateObstacleLocation and updateAdjacentLocation.
-When the vehicle travel to the destination point, it checks for obstacles on its way if it is to find any obstacles it updated location on map using the updateObstacleLocation and updateAdjacentLocation operations.
-Also, the map updating class is associated with several other class such as it has dependency relationship with obstacle avoidance class and aggregation relation with pathfinding and obstacle avoidance class.
-It has composition relationship with sensor class because without sensor class the map updating could not function well to attain its purpose.
+The value nine was used to mark the obstacle location on the map and every index adjacent to every obstacle, that did not have the value nine in it, is updated with the number of obstacles that they are adjacent, with the exception of values greater or equal to one million for the sensors.
+The maximum number of obstacles that can be adjacent to a location was eight while the minimum number of obstacles that can be adjacent to a location was zero.
+This class had two operations such as isObstacle and updatemap.
+When the vehicle travel to the destination point, it checked for obstacles on its way if it is to find any obstacles it updated location on map using the isObstacle and updatemap operations.
+Also, the map updating class is associated with several other classes.
+It had dependency relationship with obstacle avoidance class and aggregation relation with pathfinding and obstacle avoidance class.
+As well as It had composition relationship with sensor class because without sensor class the map updating would not function well to attain its purpose.